EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-mpi.md

 >
 > > ## Solution
 > >
-> > You should be able to build an image from the definition file as follows:
+> > You should be able to build an image and push it to Docker Hub as follows:
 > >
 > > ~~~
-> > $ singularity build osu_benchmarks.sif osu_benchmarks.def
+> > $ docker image build --platform linux/amd64 -t alice/osu-benchmarks
+> > $ docker push alice/osu-benchmarks
 > > ~~~
 > > {: .language-bash}
 > >
+> > You can then log into ARCHER2 and pull the container image from Docker Hub with:
 > >
-> > Assuming the image builds successfully, you can then try running the container locally and also transfer the SIF file to a cluster platform that you have access to (that has Singularity installed) and run it there.
+> > ~~~
+> > remote$ singularity pull osu-benchmarks.sif docker://alice/osu-benchmarks
+> > ~~~
+> > {: .language-bash}
 > >
-> > Let's begin with a single-process run of `startup/osu_hello` on _your local system_ (where you built the container) to ensure that we can run the container as expected.
+> > Let's begin with a single-process run of `startup/osu_hello` to ensure that we can run the container as expected.
 We'll use the MPI installation _within_ the container for this test.
-Note that when we run a parallel job on an HPC cluster platform, we use the MPI installation on the cluster to coordinate the run so things are a little different...
+Note that when we run a parallel job on an HPC cluster platform, we use the MPI installation on the cluster to coordinate the run so things are a little different... we will see this shortly.
 > >
 > > Start a shell in the Singularity container based on your image and then run a single process job via `mpirun`:
 > >